MongoExpUser/AWS-CloudFormation-Stack-with-AWS-SDK-JS-V3/README.md

 * AWS SDK for JavaScript/NodeJS V3 is clean, light weight, fast and it fully supports async-await syntax. <br>

-* The sample stack (YAML file) in this repository is for creating/deploying, updating and deleting an AWS Keyspace and Tables (for Apache Cassandra), used in real-time drilling, reservoir and production applications. <br><br>
+* The sample stack (<strong>keyspace.yaml</strong> file) in this repository is for creating/deploying, updating and deleting an AWS Keyspace and Tables (for Apache Cassandra), used in real-time drilling, reservoir and production applications. <br><br>

 ## DEPLOYING STACK with the NodeJS script